ThomasDeStrooper/SEUS_PTGI_HRR_2.2/README.md

 - **Blacksmith** - Buy a wide variety of weapons and ores to improve your strength through the blacksmith system.

 Features coming soon:
-- **Ores** - Players can see everything related to skills in fully-configurable inventory GUIs.
+- **Ores** - There are over 60 unique and rare ores scattered throughout the underground, waiting to be discovered and mined for valuable resources.
-- **Recipies** - Players can see everything related to skills in fully-configurable inventory GUIs.
+- **Recipies** - Craft custom items, including unique weapons, melt rare ores into valuable materials, and create a wide variety of other specialized gear to enhance your adventure.
-- **Achievments** - Customize rewards given for leveling skills, such as running commands or giving items.
+- **Achievements** - A new system allows you to choose from a variety of achievements, such as catching custom fish, mining rare ores, defeating custom mobs and bosses, and much more.
+As you complete these achievements, you'll earn Achievement Points, unlocking even greater rewards.
-- **Loot Drops** - Create custom loot tables for fishing, blocks, and mobs.
+- **Loot Drops** - Custom mobs and bosses drop unique, custom loot upon their defeat, offering players exclusive rewards that can't be found elsewhere.
-- **Treasure Chests** - Create custom loot tables for fishing, blocks, and mobs.
+- **Treasure Chests** - Treasure chests randomly spawn throughout the world, each containing unique and custom loot that offers valuable rewards for those who seek them out.
-- **Classes** - Players can see everything related to skills in fully-configurable inventory GUIs.
+- **Classes** - Join different classes, level up your character, and unlock a wide range of powerful abilities that will enhance your skills and give you an edge in battle.
-- **Codex** - Players can see everything related to skills in fully-configurable inventory GUIs.
+- **Codex** - When you defeat mobs and bosses or discover new regions, they will be added to the Codex system, and you'll receive rewards.
 - **Pets** - Pets are cosmetic companions on our server that can be unlocked by purchasing a rank.
 While they primarily serve as a fun visual feature, some pets can also assist you during fights.
 Even the default rank, which is free and available to everyone, includes a wide variety of pets for you to enjoy.

 If you have additional questions feel free to report an issue on our [issues](https://github.com/ThomasDeStrooper/SnowCraft-Final-Edition/issues) page or join our [discord](https://discord.gg/w4eFd4WMhZ) community, where you can connect with other users and get support from our team.